+CHURCHILL & DISTRICT NEWS

+"Connecting Your Community

+Established 1966

+Distributed Free

-Established 1966 Hazelwood Milking Sheds - p 2
+Hazelwood Milking Sheds - p 2

-Cooking with Noelene - p 24 Distributed Free This year has been like no other in most of our living memories and lifetimes.
-Here we acknowledge that there have been severe restrictions on our lives, much apprehension, worry, the efforts of working from home, home schooling, not seeing family members, mask wearing and a lot of anxiety about if that cough was COVID or not.
-It also included guilt if you thought you had COVID and who you may have infected and how you would look after your family and what self -solation might entail, as well as a myriad of other conflicting emotions and concerns.
-There have also been some positive outcomes and we would like to, highlight those too.
-There have been many garden make overs and veggie gardens established, house renovations and maintenance; technology usage extended into Zoom meetings and family catch ups, which allowed organisations to continue to work and have administration completed, after a small gap; it allowed, doctors to use video conferencing or phone consultations (not always as satisfactory as face to face) as a way to stay in touch with patients and stay safe themselves, many caring acts were performed, and neighbours got to know each other better and offered support.
-Communities have supported those in need from students at university to families who lost a bread winner's income.
-For Churchill & District News it meant cancelling the paper for three months until we worked out a way to work from home, which is slowly becoming more efficient.
-We take this opportunity to say a nuge thank you to our advertisers and article contributors who readily and happily came back on board and our readers who told us how good it was to have the Churchill & District News up and going again.
-From our team we send our greetings and best wishes to you all for a Happy Christmas and a safe and satisfying 2021.
-Service clubs spread the spirit of Christmas Lions Club of Churchill & District Inc. It's almost Christmas time and nothing says Christmas more than the Lions Christmas trees and the Lions Christmas cakes!
-Already our busy and dedicated Lions members have been out starting to harvest the Christmas trees for sale that are so popular every year.
-Every house needs one and we hope to have them available as usual at the United Service Station in Churchill, selling at \$40 each.
-Then of course there are the Lions Christmas cakes, these are so popular that they literally sell like hot cakes and at only \$17.00 each, as fast as we replenish them, they again sell out!
-Hazelwood Rotary Club -Connecting with a festive community By Leo Billington Hazelwood Rotary will co-ordinate the ever popular 2020 Christmas Wrap at Mid Valley through until Christmas Eve.
-Funds raised will be distributed amongst various community organisations.
-Gifts of every conceivable shape and size are able to be wrapped in exchange for a donation.
-The wrap has been going for over 18 years, raising thousands of dollars along the way.
-The Hazelwood Rotary Club - Mid Valley annual Christmas Wrap is now a nation-wide fixture on all our calendars.
-As a sign of confidence and pride, Hazelwood Rotary member, Margaret Palmer was last year selected to drive children and adults around Mid Valley in their Christmas festive train.
-Congratulations to Margaret for doing а marvellous job as well as highlighting the community link between Rotary and a wider community.
-As the picture shows, adults from overseas were
+This year has been like no other in most of our living memories and lifetimes.
+Here we acknowledge that

+home, home schooling, not seeing

+family members, mask wearing and a

+lot of anxiety about if that cough was

+COVID or not.
+It also included guilt if

+you thought you had COVID and who

+you may have infected and how you

+would look after your family and what

+self -solation might entail, as well as

+a myriad of other conflicting emotions

+positive outcomes and we would like to

+overs and veggie gardens established,

+house renovations and maintenance;

+technology usage extended into Zoom

+meetings and family catch ups, which

+allowed organisations to continue to work and have administration

+completed, after a small gap; it allowed

+doctors to use video conferencing or

+phone consultations (not always as

+satisfactory as face to face) as a way

+to stay in touch with patients and stay,

+safe themselves, many caring acts

+were performed, and neighbours got

+to know each other better and offered

+support.
+Communities have supported

+those in need from students at

+university to families who lost a bread

+meant cancelling the paper for three

+months until we worked out a way

+to work from home, which is slowly

+We take this opportunity to say a

+nuge thank you to our advertisers and

+article contributors who readily and

+happily came back on board and our

+readers who told us how good it was

+to have the Churchill & District News

+up and going again.
+From our team we

+send our greetings and best wishes to

+you all for a Happy Christmas and a

+safe and satisfying 2021.